OpenDSA/OpenDSA/RST/en/Glossary.rst

       the :term:`bintree`, the :term:`PR quadtree` and the :term:`kd tree`.

+   Splay Tree
+      A variant implementation for the :term:`BST`, which differs from the standard BST in that it uses modified insert and remove methods in order to keep the tree :term:`balanced <balanced tree>`.
+      Similar to an :term:`AVL Tree` in that it uses the concept of :term:`rotations <rotation>` in the insert and remove operations.
+      While a Splay Tree does not guarentee that the tree is balanced, it does guarentee that a series of :math:`n` operations on the tree will have a total cost of :math:`\Theta(n \log n)` cost, meaning that any given operation can be viewed as having :term:`amortized cost` of :math:`\Theta(\log n)`.

    stable
       A sorting algorithm is said to be stable if it does not change the relative ordering of records with identical